pal0064/tutorials/stanza/BasicComponents.md

 ## Document

-A Document object holds the annotation of an entire document, and is automatically generated when a string is annotated by the Pipeline(Will discuss shortly).
+A Document object holds the annotation of an entire document and is automatically generated when a string is annotated by the Pipeline(Will discuss this shortly).
 It contains a collection of Sentences and entities.

-Some important properties of Document:
+Some important properties of a Document:

 - text: The raw text of the document.
 - sentences: The list of sentences in this document.
 - entities: The list of entities in this document

-Document can return all of the words in this Document in order or return all of the tokens in this Document in order.
+A Document can return all of the words in this Document in order or return all of the tokens in this Document in order.

 ## Sentence

-A Sentence object represents a sentence, and contains a list of Tokens in the sentence, a list of all its Words, as well as a list of entities in the sentence.
+A Sentence object represents a sentence and contains a list of Tokens in the sentence, a list of all its Words, as well as a list of entities in the sentence.

 Some important properties of Sentence:

 - text: The raw text of the sentence.
-- tokens: The list of token in this sentence.
+- tokens: The list of tokens in this sentence.
 - words: The list of words in this sentence.
 - entities: The list of entities in this sentence
-- sentiment: The sentiment value for this sentence, as a string. if we use Sentiment processor, we will talk about this shortly.
+- sentiment: The sentiment value for this sentence.
+We will talk about this shortly.

 ## Token

-A Token object holds a token, and a list of its underlying syntactic Words.
-Token can be a multi-word token as well.
+A Token object holds a token and a list of its underlying syntactic Words.
+A token can be a multi-word token as well.
 Some important properties of Token:
 - text: The text of this token.
 Example: ‘The’.
 - words: The list of syntactic words underlying this token.